 1x 5g Sachet of White wine Yeast

-9. Fermentation in the demi-john will take about a month, more or less.
+7. Fermentation in the demi-john will take about a month.

-10. Once fermentation is complete, you'll rack the wine out into a clean tub and add a crushed Campden tablet to it - this inhibits bacterial contamination during the aging process.
+Rack it into a clean tub and add a crushed Campden tablet to it – this inhibits bacterial contamination during the aging process.
 Then siphon the wine into another clean and sterilised demi-john, fit a cork and then allow to age for about six months.
 After six months you can then rack the wine into bottles.
-You can technically drink it at this time but it's best to allow the wine to age at least a further month before opening.
+You can technically drink it at this time but it’s best to allow the wine to age at least a further month before opening.
 The wine will be a golden colour when finished.